 Clearly, food is a matter of taste, but what no one can deny is that Mediterranean cuisine is delicious.

 Not only can you enjoy tasting each and every one of the traditional dishes cooked in the city, but also, those are part of a healthy way of eating, allowing Spaniards to enjoy one of the highest life expectancies on the planet.

 Thus, lovers of good food will feel right at home in Barcelona; especially if we consider that you can be really satisfied eating while enjoying cheap prices.
-As a reference, you can easily find half-day menus around 10€.
+As a reference, you can easily find half-day menus for around 10€.

 The local food so characteristic of the city abounds on every corner, so trying good tapas and paella will be the common thing to do.

 However, being a multicultural city, you can also find plenty of international food places: Barcelona is also the ideal place for foodies who share everything on social media.

 Our recommendation is to always try to go to the traditional local places to experience the true essence of Catalan and Spanish cuisine, and platforms like The Fork will allow you to find new restaurant ideas with great discounts.